hafeefas/hafeefas/README.md

-- 👋 Hi, I’m Hafeefa, a current college student majoring in Computer Information Systems!
+- 👋 Hi, I’m Hafeefa, a current college student majoring in Computer Science!
-- 👀 I’m interested learning more about coding as well as programming.
-I am also really interested in landing an internship that is about anything related to computer sciences and tech!
+- 👀
-- 🎮 Knowledgable in C++, Java, and HTML
+- 🎮 Knowledgable in C++, Java, HTML, CSS, JavaScript, and Bootstrap
 - 🌱 I live in Brooklyn, New York!
 - 📫 I can be reached at my email @hafeefas47@gmail.com